This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Outgrown by 9–12 months as baby reaches 25 lbs
+• Outgrown by around 9–12 months; comfort drops significantly as baby approaches 25 lbs.

 Check Latest Price